Kronos-192081/DistSys-Spr24/A2/README.md

 ## Load Balancer Logic

+- **`/init` Endpoint (POST)**:
+  - Initializes the load balancer and distributed database system.
+  - Sets up the required number of server containers and shards.

+- **`/status` Endpoint (GET)**:
+  - Retrieves the current status of the load balancer and distributed database system.
+  - Provides information such as active server containers, shard distribution, and system health.

+- **`/add` Endpoint (POST)**:
+  - Adds additional server containers to the system.
+  - Updates shard distribution and load balancing accordingly.
 - **`/rm` Endpoint (DELETE)**:
   - Removes specified server containers based on payload data.
   - Adjusts the number of servers to match the specified count.